Trump vows rapid increase in tariffs on Mexico unless illegal immigration ends | MarketScreener

 Trump’s directive also spelled the potential for chaos for his efforts to get the U.S. Congress to approve his USMCA trade deal, which he sees as a replacement to the North American Free Trade Agreement between the United States, Mexico and Canada.

 Trump said he was acting under the powers granted to him by the International Emergency Economic Powers Act.
-He campaigned for election in 2016 on a vow to crack down on illegal immigration and has been frustrated that the flow has increased in recent months.
+He campaigned for election in 2016 on a vow to crack down on illegal immigration.

 "Mexico’s passive cooperation in allowing this mass incursion constitutes an emergency and extraordinary threat to the national security and economy of the United States," Trump said in the statement.